assert-justice/gum/README.md

 - `-r -release`: Compile using release settings.

 - `-f --full`: Recompile all source files, do not use incremental builds.
+Not yet implemented, all builds are full builds.

 - `--compile_libs`: Recompile all libraries in the deps directory.